TranThienDat-Nguyen/Adaptive-GLMB/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;pages={108368}}
 # Instructions
 Run the file 'demo.m' to run the simulation.
 In that file:\
-&nbsp;&nbsp;&nbsp;Line 67 runs demonstration with linear Gaussian models and filter implementation 'v1' \
+- Line 67 runs demonstration with linear Gaussian models and filter implementation 'v1' \
-&nbsp;&nbsp;&nbsp;Line 68 runs demonstration with linear Gaussian models and filter implementation 'v2' \
+- Line 68 runs demonstration with linear Gaussian models and filter implementation 'v2' \
-&nbsp;&nbsp;&nbsp;Line 69 runs demonstration with non-linear Gaussian models and filter implementation 'v1' \
+- Line 69 runs demonstration with non-linear Gaussian models and filter implementation 'v1' \
-&nbsp;&nbsp;&nbsp;Line 70 runs demonstration with non-linear Gaussian models and filter implementation 'v2'
+- Line 70 runs demonstration with non-linear Gaussian models and filter implementation 'v2'
 # Performance notes
 The algorithms occasionally overestimate the cardinality due to the nature of the measurement-driven birth model.
 # Acknowledgments